Thinkbox LogoThinkbox

 As a result of ITV’s Love Island and eBay’s pre-loved fashion partnership, 2.7 million people shopped more sustainably – a partnership that won the 2023 Grand Prix at the Ad Net Zero Awards.

-Other examples include Tenzing taking advantage of Channel 4’s Greenhouse fund to get on TV and inform the UK public about their environmentally friendly drink; Nationwide and ITV teaming up to help people decarbonise their homes; Sky’s Ocean Rescue campaign to drive awareness of plastic pollution, which has reached nearly 48 million across Europe; EDF’s campaign on TV and other media to show how the company can help drivers reduce emissions whilst they sleep – by charging their cars overnight with zero-carbon electricity; and ITV bringing together four of the nation's favourite brands(Volkswagen, Sainsbury's, Inch's Cider and Ribena) for a special ‘Green Scene’ ad-break takeover to mark World Environment Day with the brands unveiling sustainability pledges they have made to help the environment.
+Other examples climate-conscious commercial activity include Tenzing taking advantage of Channel 4’s Greenhouse fund to get on TV and inform the UK public about their environmentally friendly drink; Nationwide and ITV teaming up to help people decarbonise their homes; Sky’s Ocean Rescue campaign to drive awareness of plastic pollution, which has reached nearly 48 million across Europe; EDF’s campaign on TV and other media to show how the company can help drivers reduce emissions whilst they sleep – by charging their cars overnight with zero-carbon electricity; and ITV bringing together four of the nation's favourite brands(Volkswagen, Sainsbury's, Inch's Cider and Ribena) for a special ‘Green Scene’ ad-break takeover to mark World Environment Day with the brands unveiling sustainability pledges they have made to help the environment.

 You can watch a gallery of climate-related TV advertising from the UK here.